-Collaboration revenue was \$1.4 million and \$28.7 million for the three months ended June 30, 2021 and 2020, respectively.
-The decrease in collaboration revenue in the three months ended June 30, 2021 was largely a result of our reduced performance of research and development services related to the Neurocrine Collaboration including reduced services resulting from Neurocrine's decision to terminate the Neurocrine Collaboration Agreement with respect to VY-AADC and its participation in the VY-AADC Program.
-Additionally, in the three months ended June 30, 2020, we recognized collaboration revenue on the AbbVie Tau Collaboration and AbbVie Alpha-Synuclein Collaboration, both of which were terminated in August 2020.
-During the three months ended June 30, 2021, collaboration revenue was entirely comprised of \$1.4 million related to research services and cost reimbursement from the Neurocrine Collaboration.
-During the three months ended June 30, 2020, collaboration revenue included \$1.1 million related to research services from the AbbVie Tau Collaboration, \$3.1 million related to research services from the AbbVie Alpha-Synuclein Collaboration, and \$24.5 million related to research services and cost reimbursement from the Neurocrine Collaboration.
-Our collaboration revenues were not materially impacted by the coronavirus disease 2019, or COVID-19, pandemic during the three months ended June 30, 2021.
+Collaboration revenue was \$1.5 million and \$117.8 million for the three months ended September 30, 2021 and 2020, respectively.
+The decrease in collaboration revenue in the three months ended September 30, 2021 was largely a result of our reduced performance of research and development services related to the Neurocrine Collaboration including reduced services resulting from Neurocrine's decision to terminate the Neurocrine Collaboration Agreement with respect to VY-AADC and its participation in the VY-AADC Program.
+Additionally, in the three months ended September 30, 2020, we recognized collaboration revenue on the AbbVie Tau Collaboration and AbbVie Alpha-Synuclein Collaboration, both of which were terminated in August 2020.
+During the three months ended September 30, 2021, collaboration revenue was entirely comprised of \$1.5 million related to research services and cost reimbursement from the Neurocrine Collaboration.
+During the three months ended September 30, 2020, collaboration revenue included \$47.2 million related to research services from the AbbVie Tau Collaboration, which consists of \$0.9 million related to research services provided prior to the termination date and \$46.3 million of deferred revenue remaining under the agreement at the termination date for which all of our obligations were complete as of September 30, 2020, \$59.4 million related to research services from the AbbVie Alpha-Synuclein Collaboration, which consists of \$0.5 million related to research services provided prior to the termination date and \$58.9 million of deferred revenue remaining under the agreement at the termination date for which all of our obligations were complete as of September 30, 2020, and \$11.2 million related to research services and cost reimbursement from the Neurocrine Collaboration.
+Our collaboration revenues were not materially impacted by the coronavirus disease 2019, or COVID-19, pandemic during the three months ended September 30, 2021.

-As a result of the terminations of the AbbVie Tau Collaboration, the AbbVie Alpha-Synuclein Collaboration, and, Neurocrine's termination of its participation in the VY-AADC Program under the Neurocrine Collaboration, we expect collaboration revenues will continue to be lower in 2021 than in comparable periods in 2020.
+As a result of the terminations of the AbbVie Tau Collaboration and the AbbVie Alpha-Synuclein Collaboration and Neurocrine's termination of its participation in the VY-AADC Program under the Neurocrine Collaboration, we expect collaboration revenues will continue to be lower in 2021 than in comparable periods in 2020.